 Delicious and easy Pina Colada cake recipe for Cinco de Mayo.
-Moist coconut sponge, lime curd and pineapple buttercream and shredded coconut flakes.
+Moist coconut cake layers, crushed pineapple and lime curd filling, pineapple buttercream frosting and shredded coconut flakes.

 I am planning a big party and I am lost in a never-ending search and piles of recipes.
 Cinco de Mayo is coming and I have no clue what I am making.